 The pandemic has come to undermine 100% face-to-face work models and many other things… Some clients who previously struggled with the use of video conference meetings have discovered them.
 That change is here to stay.
 In our case, the creative process is our usual one.
-On the other hand, productions have become more complex, mainly shootings or photographic productions where you need numerous teams interacting in the same space.
+On the other hand, productions have become more complex, mainly shoots or photographic productions where you need numerous teams interacting in the same space.
 But you have to be creative and find your way around it.
-There are several examples of productions using cell phones or still photo with good results.
+There are several examples of productions using cell phones or still photos with good results.
 Other scenarios, unfortunately, will have to wait.

 What do you think clients should do today in this difficult moment in terms of communication and advertising?

 This situation generates very opposite realities.
 There are clients who duplicate their advertising investment and others who lower it to zero.
 This has forced us to be agile in rethinking our planning for 2020 and, at the same time, imagine different exit scenarios to recalibrate objectives.
 We have to change the scenario from threat to challenge.
-Clearly, we are all more connected and this is an opportunity for brands not only to get closer to their audiences, but also to keep on learning the digital domain.
+Clearly, we are all more connected, and this is an opportunity for brands not only to get closer to their audiences, but also to keep on learning the digital domain.
 My recommendation is digital, whatever the situation.

 What do you think is the role of advertising and communication in today’s pandemic and global crisis?
 How can it help society, consumers and advertisers?

 We communicators know how to manage tone.
 We have to keep talking.
-Brands talk to their audiences all the time and that’s what we have to capitalize on.
+Brands talk to their audiences all the time, and that’s what we have to capitalize on.
 For example, we told our whole client database that, thanks to being in the cloud, we are 100% operational today, but not from a sales point of view.
 We were very careful about that.
 What we propose is that you can count on us to keep your business going.
 It is time to reach out and help.
-I’ve been receiving many inquiries from both entrepreneurs and medium to large companies with different problems since the start of the quarantine.
+I’ve been receiving many inquiries from both entrepreneurs and medium to large companies with different problems since the start of quarantine.
 Some of them could not find their way back, others had a work strategy but needed our contribution in vital areas.
 We decided to dedicate time, analysis and energy to help them get ahead.
 We showed them cases of success from more advanced countries in dealing with this crisis and even did some brainstorming with them.
-Many of those who consult us now have never been our clients.
+Many of those who consult us now have never been our clients before.